Hundreds of flights cancelled by German strikes

 Ground handlers at airports in Munich, Duesseldorf and Cologne also walked out.
 They are expected to return to their posts by early afternoon.

-Deutsche Lufthansa, which operates a total of about 1,850 flights on a typical day, said it cancelled about 400 of its flights planned for Tuesday, in line with its expectations.
+Deutsche Lufthansa (LHAG.DE), which operates a total of about 1,850 flights on a typical day, said it cancelled about 400 of its flights planned for Tuesday, in line with its expectations.

 More strikes may follow soon.